electron/electron/docs/api/browser-window.md

 * `filename` String

-__OS X Only__ Sets the pathname of the file the window represents, and the icon of the file will show in window's title bar.
+__OS X Only:__ Sets the pathname of the file the window represents, and the icon of the file will show in window's title bar.

 ### BrowserWindow.setDocumentEdited(edited)

 * `edited` Boolean

-__OS X Only__ Specifies whether the window’s document has been edited, and the icon in titlebar will become grey when set to `true`.
+__OS X Only:__ Specifies whether the window’s document has been edited, and the icon in titlebar will become grey when set to `true`.

 ### BrowserWindow.openDevTools()